julsCadenas/Git-Script/README.md

-# gits - A Simple Git Automation Script
+# gits - Git Automation Script

 Small script I made for fun to make it easier to commit and push changes to a git repository.